Creating Community Through Art and Sustainability

 Our Team

-Morgan Kennedy - Project Manager
+Julie Boisseau-Craig - Project Manager

 I am a studio technician at the Jackson County Green Energy Park, where I maintain the equipment for the glass-blowing studio and mobile glassblowing rig, the blacksmithing studios, our wood fire kilns, and our gas extraction system that we use to pull methane off of the old landfill to fire our equipment.
 I have a love of the technical aspects of our different equipment and knowing how things work, as well as traditional modes of making.

 My first venture into ceramics was in the 6th grade, and it has stuck with me since then.
 I continued my exploration of ceramics throughout my high school years into my undergraduate studies at Ferrum College and my graduate school studies at Western Carolina University, where I completed my Master of Fine Arts with a focus on ceramics.
-I have had a continued interest throughout my studies in different firing techniques, focusing on the surface and atmospheric effects available through different firing methods.—https://www.stonehousepotsnc.com/artists/kevin-mcniff
+I have had a continued interest throughout my studies in different firing techniques, focusing on the surface and atmospheric effects available through different firing methods.

-Chelsea Miller- Programming Assistant
+Chelsea Miller- Program Manager

 Born and raised in Homestead (FL), Chelsea graduated from Western Carolina University in December 2014 with degrees in fine arts and education.
 She is highly knowledgeable in the areas of glass blowing and blacksmithing, having taken classes from master teachers.
-She is devoted to the community and enjoys giving back - she started working with the GEP as a volunteer in 2010.
+She is devoted to the community and enjoys giving back - she started working with the JCGEP as a volunteer in 2010.

 We are grateful to the organizations that have help support or fund the Green Energy Park: